forkineye/ESPixelStick/README.md

 ## Supported Outputs

 The ESPixelStick firmware can generate the following outputs from incoming data streams, however your hardware must support the physical interface.
+ESP8266-12F platforms support:
-ESP8266 platforms support a single output
+- a single serial / Pixel output
+- 8 Relay Outputs
+- 16 PWM Outputs (I2C bus)
-ESP32 platforms support two outputs
+ESP32 platforms support
+- two serial / pixel outputs
+- 8 Relay outputs
+- 16 PWM Outputs (I2C bus)

-Each output can be configured to support any of the output protocols (no pixel vs serial image).
+Each Serial / pixel output can be configured to support any of the output protocols (no pixel vs serial image).

 ### Pixel Protocols